dianafisher/yahtzee/README.md

 If a category is chosen but the dice do not match the requirements of the category the player scores 0 in that category.

 A Yahtzee occurs when all five dice are the same.
 If a player throws a Yahtzee but the Yahtzee category has already been used, special rules apply.
 If the player throws a Yahtzee and has already filled the Yahtzee box with a score of 50, they score a Yahtzee bonus and get an extra 100 points.
 However, if they throw a Yahtzee and have filled the Yahtzee category with a score of 0, they do not get a Yahtzee bonus.
-This API does not support Joker rules for Yahtzee bonuses [*](https://en.wikipedia.org/wiki/Yahtzee#Rules).
+This API does not support Joker rules for Yahtzee bonuses. [*](https://en.wikipedia.org/wiki/Yahtzee#Rules)

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.